nongnoochr/covid-buddy/devpost_project.md

 #### - FAQs
 For the **FAQs** mode, a user can choose or search for a Frequently Asked Question (FAQ) that he/she is interested in.
 The FAQs were collected from trustworthy organizations which are WHO, CDC (US), and FDA (US).

-In addition to providing a response from a selected FAQ, the app also provides a suggestion to find particular specialists nearby if applicable or default to provide a link any HCP near a user.
+In addition to providing a response from a selected FAQ, the app also
+* Provides a suggestion to find particular specialists nearby in a map if applicable or default to provide a link any HCP near a user.
+* Provides a list of nearby specialists nearby in a response map if applicable

 #### - Buddy

 For the **Buddy** mode, a user can enter any questions that he/she has about COVID-19 and the app will let an AI respond with an answer from a FAQ that is closest to a user question and also provides additional responses that are closely related to a user question.

-Similar to the FAQs mode, the app will also provides a suggestion to find particular specialists nearby based on a user question or default to provide a link any HCP near a user.
+Similar to the FAQs mode, the app will also provides a suggestion to find particular specialists nearby in a map and in a response text

 #### - Checker